Joey Gallo Player Props: Twins vs. Royals

 Joey Gallo At The Plate

-- Gallo is batting .238 with two doubles, seven home runs and seven walks.
+- Gallo has three doubles, seven home runs and seven walks while hitting .239.

+- Gallo will look to extend his four-game hitting streak.
+He's batting .267 with two homers in his last games.

-- In seven of 15 games this year (46.7%), Gallo has reached safely via hit, and that includes multiple hits twice.
+- In eight of 16 games this season (50.0%), Gallo has reached base safely via hit, and that includes multiple hits twice.

-- Gallo has picked up an RBI in 40.0% of his games this year, with more than one RBI in 26.7% of his games.
-He has also produced three or more runs in three contests.
+- In 37.5% of his games this year, Gallo has had at least one RBI.
+He's picked up more than one in 25.0% and driven in three or more of his team's runs in three contests.

-- In seven of 15 games this year, he has scored, including multiple runs once.
+- He has scored at least once eight times this season (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.